HumanSignal/label-studio/docs/source/guide/tasks.md

 ]
 {% endcodeblock %}
 {% enddetails %}

+#### Example JSON for older versions of Label Studio
+If you're still using a Label Studio version earlier than 1.0.0, refer to this example JSON format.

 <br/>
 {% details <b>For versions of Label Studio earlier than 1.0.0, use this JSON format example.</b> %}